Costplus eyes hydrogen fuel cell venture

 “CostPlus has always been at the forefront of technological innovation, particularly in the field of renewable energy,” Mahtani said.

-“This partnership marks an exciting opportunity to accelerate the Philippines' transition to green energy while creating local jobs and contributing to a more sustainable future for our country,” he added.
+“This partnership marks an exciting opportunity to accelerate the Philippines’ transition to green energy while creating local jobs and contributing to a more sustainable future for our country.”

 Under the tie-up, CostPlus said it would provide access to hydrogen fuel cell systems and pursue further investments in renewable energy infrastructure and technology development.